GFDRR/rdl-standard/docs/guides/datasets/packaging.md

 - if data consists of one or more vector files representing national or subnational boundary levels, these can be grouped into one `geopackage` file;
 - if data consists of multiple granular spatial data, it might be packed as individual or multiple layers (depending on the size of individual layers)

-In either case, we recommend grouping exposure data using the following hierarchy:
+In either case, we encourage grouping exposure data using the following hierarchy:

 - **Hazard type**
   - *Country*